 At Stern Law Group, our personal injury lawyers have helped thousands of clients across the state recover hundreds of millions of dollars in compensation for their losses, including the costs of medical care, lost work earnings, emotional injuries, and their pain and suffering.
 Because our team draws from over 150 years of combined experience, we are able to handle even the most challenging cases, including those involving medical malpractice.

 Medical malpractice cases are no easy matter, and they are often contested aggressively by health care providers and insurers.
-If you or someone you love has been injured while seeking medical treatment or undergoing a medical procedure, it is important to know that just because you were hurt, does not necessarily mean you have a valid claim.
+If you or someone you love has been injured while seeking medical treatment or undergoing a medical procedure, it is important to know that just because you were hurt, it does not necessarily mean you have a valid claim.
 Some risks are inherent to any medical endeavor.
 However, when a medical professional’s substandard car, negligence, or careless acts result in your injury, you might have a case for compensation.

 As with any negligence case, there are a few essential elements in medical malpractice claims that will determine whether or not a patient and / or their loved ones are eligible to pursue legal action.
 These elements include: